raganwald-deprecated/homoiconic/2012/01/captain-obvious-on-javascript.md

 `forEach` isn't a way of saying "Do this thing with every member of `array`."
 No, `forEach` is an array method that takes a function as an argument, so this code is a way of saying "Apply every member of `array` to this function".
 You can pass `forEach` a function literal (as above), a variable name that resolves to a function, even an expression like `myObject.methodName` that looks like a method but is really a function defined in an object's prototype.

 Once you have internalized the fact that *any* function will do, you can refactor code to clear out the cruft.
-This example uses [Jquery][j] in the browser:
+This example uses [jQuery][j] in the browser:

 [j]: http://jquery.org